The affinely invariant distance correlation: The sample version of the affinely invariant distance correlation

 if $S_\bX$ and $S_\bY$ are positive definite, and defined to be zero otherwise.
-The {\em sample affinely invariant distance correlation}\/ is defined by
+The \emph{sample affinely invariant distance correlation} is defined by

-if the quantities in the numerator are strictly positive, and defined to be zero otherwise.
+if the quantities in the denominator are strictly positive, and defined to be zero otherwise.
 The sample affinely invariant distance correlation inherits the properties of the sample distance correlation; in particular

-and $\widetilde{\mathcal{R}}_n(\bX,\bY) = 1$ implies that $p = q$, that the linear spaces spanned by $\bX$ and $\bY$ have full rank, and that there exist a vector $a \in \R^p$, a nonzero number $b \in \R$, and an orthogonal matrix $C \in \R^{p \times p}$ such that $S_\bY^{-1/2} \bY = a + b \, C S_\bX^{-1/2} \bX$.
+and $\widetilde{\mathcal{R}}_n(\bX,\bY) = 1$ implies that $p = q$, that the linear spaces spanned by $\bX$ and $\bY$ have full rank, and that there exist a vector $a \in\R^p$, a nonzero number $b \in\R$, and an orthogonal matrix $C \in\R^{p \times p}$ such that $S_\bY^{-1/2} \bY= a + b C S_\bX^{-1/2} \bX$.

 Our next result shows that the sample affinely invariant distance correlation is a consistent estimator of the respective population quantity.